MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-bot.md

 To use a bot in Teams, you must register it with the Azure Bot Service.
 This is done automatically when you set up your app using the Teams Toolkit.

-You must still specify an endpoint address to receive and process user messages or requests sent to the bot.
+You must still specify an endpoint address to receive and process user messages, or requests sent to the bot.
 Typically, the URL looks like `https://HOST_URL/api/messages`.
-You can configure this quickly in the toolkit.
+You can configure this in the toolkit.

 1. In Visual Studio Code, open **Microsoft Teams Toolkit**.
 1. Select **Bots** > **Existing bot registrations** and select the bot you created during setup.